 Unfortunately, the chicken breast meat that I’d requested was a little tough.
 I know chicken breast is supposed to be tough, but this was tougher than usual.
 Maybe it’s because of the time delay between ordering and consuming it?
 I don’t know for sure, but it was quite chewy! :) You may not want to opt for chicken breast at this stall.

 The herbal jelly which we’d consumed much later at night was soft, minty and cooling – we’d placed it in the fridge.
 Younger folks like us enjoyed it, but the elderly who had it lukewarm didn’t appreciate it.

 Afternoon Tea while Taking in Scenic View of the Strait of Malacca

 The Secret Recipe Cakes were meant for supper, but didn’t survive an hour.
 How can one not have an indulgent afternoon tea when facing the gorgeous ocean?

 We made ourselves some hot sencha tea (Japanese Green Tea) and finished off the calorie-laden cakes.
 I also spent some time working on this blog – yeah, typing away.
 It’s a perfect place to write, isn’t it?

 So that’s it to Day 1 (Part 1).
-Watch out for more post in this Melaka Series.
+Watch out for the next post in this Melaka Series.
 If you love what you’ve read and like to get notified of newly-published beauty reviews and travel stories, just click the button below to subscribe.
 I’ll also give you some free and exclusive stuff.
 See you there!

-- Day 1 (Pt 1) – Getting to Melaka, Silverscape Residences and Food Around Elements Mall < you are reading this post
+- Day 1 (Pt 1) – Getting to Melaka, Silverscape Residences and Food Around Elements Mall

 - Day 1 (Pt 2) – Melaka Jonker Street is one of the Best Night Markets in Asia